-The gist of these statutes is that Nevada generally allows annulment under two circumstances (three if you count void in equity which is a much more lengthy discussion); Fraud and Want of Understanding.
-Want of Understanding is the legal mechanism that allows marriages that were done under the influence of alcohol (or other substances) to be annulled.
-This same legal mechanism would allow marriages to be annulled if a person were temporarytemporary insane and later regained sanity.
+The gist of these statutes is that Nevada generally allows marriage annulment under two circumstances (three if you count void in equity, which is a much more lengthy discussion): Fraud and Want of Understanding: Want of Understanding is the legal mechanism that allows marriages that were done under the influence of alcohol (or other substances) to be annulled.
+This same legal mechanism would allow for dissolution of marriage by annulment if a person were temporarily insane and later regained sanity.

 Is changing one’s mind fraud?
-Obviously no, this is why annulments by fraud can be a difficult to prove.
+Obviously, no; this is why annulments by fraud can be difficult to prove.

-In both cases, an annulment cannot be obtained if the parties continue to live together after the fraud has been uncovered or the person has been restored to sane mind.
+In both cases, a marriage annulment cannot be obtained if the parties continue to live together after the fraud has been uncovered or the person has been restored to sane mind.